SturdyStubs/pterodactyl-images/README.md

 12. Start your server by clicking the green "Create Server" button at the bottom of the page.

 And that's it!
 You now have a Custom Carbon Rust server installed and ready to use!

+## Credits to @BippyMiester for helping me create the egg